paralect/img-fly/README.md

 4. Once image processed it is get cached on S3, when image is not used for over 30 days (via config) image should be deleted on s3.
 5. As a developer I can upload images directly from a browser.

+⚠️ — at the moment 1-3 is implemented.
+Use with caution, the service is still in early days.
+All transformations are applied on the fly and do not persisted to the S3 bucket.

 Basic security:
 1. To secure uploads we could use simple `md5(secret, id)` approach.
 As a developer I generate simple imgFlyToken from a secret (configured in a config) and some id (that could be current userId, resourceId or whatever else)
 2. By default, if strict security isn't required we could return direct S3 url as a header for `/w_200/puppy.png` request.